wduda/TravelWindowII/doc/lotrointerface.md

 [SIZE="3"]FAQ:[/SIZE]
 How can I make a newly learned skill show up in Travel Window II?
 [LIST]
-[*] rightclick anywhere on TW II, select "Check untrained skills" from menu, skill will show up [*] open options window, go to Enable tab, click "Check untrained skills" button, skill will show up [*] relog thew character
+[*] right-click anywhere on TW II, select "Check untrained skills" from the menu, the skill will show up [*] open options window, go to Enable tab, click "Check untrained skills" button, the skill will show up [*] relog thew character
 [/LIST]

 Why does my racial skill show up even though I do not have the racial trait equipped?
 [LIST]
-[*]Because once the trait is aquired, it is classified as a "learned" skill by LOTRO itself, even though it is greyed out.
+[*]Because once the trait is acquired, it is classified as a "learned" skill by LOTRO itself, even though it is greyed out.
 Travel Window II, unfortunately, has no way of knowing if you have the racial trait equipped and the skill is usable.
 If you are not using the skill permanently, you can use the Enable/Disable options to hide it like any other skill.
 [/LIST]

 Why does a reputation or store version of my racial skill show up even though I have not obtained or bought it?
 [LIST]
 [*]This is because the racial and those store-bought skills have identical names ingame (i.e. "Return to Bree") and the plugin obtains a list of learned skills that includes that name at least once.
-Based on that name alone the plugin cannot know which of the two skills you have obtained, while you can get both through Racial+Store combo.
+Based on that name alone the plugin cannot know which of the two skills you have obtained, while you can get both through the Racial+Store combo.
 You can use the Enable/Disable options to hide the skill you do not have that is greyed out.
 [/LIST]

 How to handle the settings reset introduced by v1.0.7beta?